-Appendix IX

-Privacy Rights Governing Student Records
+Appendix XI Privacy Rights Governing Student Records

-The colleges in this district establish and maintain information on students relevant to admission, registration, academic history, career, student benefits or services, extra-curricular activities, counseling and guidance, discipline or matters related to student conduct, and shall maintain such information required by law.
+Pursuant to the Federal Educational Rights and Privacy Act, the California Education Code, and the California Administrative Title V, the colleges in this district establish and maintain information on students relevant to admission, registration, academic history, career, student benefits or services, extra-curricular activities, counseling and guidance, discipline or matters related to student conduct, and shall maintain such information required by law.
+The college is not authorized to permit access to student records to any person without the written consent of the student or under judicial order except to college officials and employees with legitimate educational interest.